CoNG-harvard/PA-Nav/Installing OMPL and Building the Python Bindings on MacOS.md

 This process also takes a while.
 The result after running this command is that a series of `.so` file will be generated, which are binaries that contains C++ class information.
 The `.so` files include `_base.so`, `_util.so`, `_geometric.so`, etc.

 These `.so` files are saved to the build folder, and also copied to the corresponding subfolders under `ompl/py-bindings/ompl`.
+The Python scripts that were already in `ompl/py-bindings/ompl` have the ability to load the `.so` files, and substantiate them into Python classes.

 Now, the folder `ompl/py-bindings/ompl` can be treated as a regular Python module and imported in to regular Python scripts.